Office of Environmental and Energy Coordination

 As the county builds resilience to climate change effects, addressing vulnerabilities of the population and boosting community services are top priorities.
 The population of Fairfax County is over 1.15 million and increasing.
 While all people can be vulnerable to climate-related hazards such as increasing levels of flooding, extreme heat, and severe storms, certain populations may be more vulnerable due to systemic inequities, historic underinvestment in neighborhoods, and personal factors such as health conditions and disabilities.
 To best serve these residents now and in the future, it is important to ensure that the county’s public services, such as health and community services, emergency response, parks and recreation, and waste management services, are also resilient to a changing climate.

-This section of the dashboard highlights a few key metrics relevant to the population and public services as they relate to climate resilience.
+This section of the dashboard highlights a few key metrics on community services related to climate resilience.
 For climate data and projections in general, please see the Overall Resilience Metrics page.
 For an interactive map of climate hazards and assets, please see the Resilient Fairfax Interactive Map Viewer.
 For more information on vulnerabilities, please see the Resilient Fairfax Climate Vulnerability and Risk Assessment (VRA).
 For more information on Resilient Fairfax and what Fairfax County is doing to address these issues, please see the Resilient Fairfax website

 As summarized in Populations figure below, vulnerable populations in Fairfax County (defined by One Fairfax) have “very high” vulnerability to extreme heat and inland flooding, and “high” vulnerability to severe storms.
 The general population is also vulnerable to these impacts, but to a lesser degree.
 These vulnerability scores were based on a combination of exposure (how exposed is the population the hazard, and is that hazard increasing or decreasing?), sensitivity (when the population is exposed, does something bad happen?), and adaptive capacity (can the population adapt to changing conditions?).